ai-bot-pro/achatbot/ui/websocket/README.md

 ```
 - access http://localhost:8000/simple-demo  to click `Start Audio` to chat with Voice bot
 - access http://localhost:8000/asr_live  to click `Start Audio` to transcript with ASR Live bot
+- access http://localhost:8000/translation  to click `Start Audio` to speech translation with Translation bot

 > [!NOTE]